shrivatsav-org/monomail/README.md

 ## Overview

 Monomail is an open-source Android email client that connects to Gmail via OAuth and prioritises a distraction-free reading experience.
-The design system is intentionally monochrome — every screen uses only black, white, and greyscale — built on top of Material 3 Expressive with Google Sans and Roboto.
+The design system is intentionally monochrome, every screen uses only black, white, and greyscale, built on top of Material 3 Expressive with Google Sans and Roboto.

 The architecture is offline-first: all reads and writes go through a local Room database first, and background sync via WorkManager keeps the remote state consistent without blocking the UI.